nicdieugenio/YBCO_ACE_MACE/README.md

 # References

-If you use this potentials, please cite our paper:
+If you use these potentials, please cite our paper:

 ```
 @misc{dieugenio2025machinelearnedinteratomicpotentialsstructural,